coruzzilab/PhyloGeneious/README.md

 The Phylogeneious pipeline uses various programs to complete the analysis:

-1. Perl > v.5.20 and the DB_File.pm module
+1.  **Perl > v.5.20 and the [DB_File.pm](https://github.com/pmqs/DB_File) module**
-2. BLAST+
+2. BLAST+, DIAMOND, or MMSeqs2
 3. MCL
 4. MAFFT
 5. TNT
 6. RAxML (raxmlHPC-PTHREADS-AVX) # for the post-analysis total evidence tree search
 7. Python >= 3.6
+8. Oblong # optional for gene tree search - we recommend the version in our docker image
-8. R # optional - for post-analysis GO enrichment
+9. R # optional - for post-analysis GO enrichment
-9. DIAMOND # optional for sequence search
-10. MMSeqs2 # optional for sequence search
-11. Oblong # optional for gene tree search

 ## Installation: